Deacon Aubrey Gene Gardner was born to the late George Edwards Gardner and Maggie Lee Bynum Barnes on January 7, 1951 in Dallas, Texas.

 Aubrey met and fell in love with Lois Cross and they were united in holy matrimony on October 25, 1986 for a joyful union of thirty three years.
 Their son Tavares Gardner started the journey with them.
 To this union two children were born.
 A baby girl, Kiva Latrice Gardner preceded him in death.

 Left to cherish his precious memories are: a loving and caring wife, Lois Cross Gardner; children, Tavares Gardner (Stephanie), Ovilla, Texas and Chelsea Gardner, Hutchins, Texas; goddaughters, Chatonya Tatum, Dallas, Texas and Tiffany Ingram, Forney, Texas; grandchildren, Caleb and Christen Gardner and Chace Tarver.
 Also cherishing his memory are sisters, Linda Marchell, Lancaster, Texas and Paula Adams (Charlie) Beaumont, Texas; brothers, Bobby Barnes, Lloyd Barnes and Kenneth Barnes, Dallas, Texas, Wilfred Barnes (Marilyn), Glenn Heights, Texas, Harry King, Hutchins, Texas and Emanuel (Cynthia) Bennett, DeSoto, Texas; uncle/Pastor: Reverend L. L. Gardner (Betty Jo), Hutchins, Texas; and special cousin/sister Janis Daniels, Hutchins, Texas and a host of nieces, nephews, cousins, other relatives and many good friends.

-To send flowers to Aubrey's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Aubrey Gardner, please visit our floral store.